What is the Accounting Cycle?

-Accounting cycle involves a systematic process.
-It begins when an accounting transaction takes place in a company and need arises for its recording.
-Hence the accounting cycle initiates with the recording of transactions and posting its journal entries in the general ledger.
+The accounting cycle involves a systematic process.
+It begins when an accounting transaction occurs in a company, and the need arises for its recording.
+Hence, the accounting cycle begins with recording transactions and posting its journal entries in the general ledger.
 With the completion of the posting of entries in the general ledger, the accounting person prepares an unadjusted trial balance.

 The main aim of the trial balance is to confirm the total debits with total credits.
 After these adjusting entries are made to make certain corrections.
-On completion of posting adjusting entries adjusted trial balance is prepared followed by financial statements.
+On completion of posting adjusting entries, an adjusted trial balance is prepared, followed by financial statements.

 Steps Involved in the Accounting Cycle

 The accounting cycle involves a systematic process which is as follows.

 - Journal Entries

 The accounting cycle starts when the transaction takes place.
 Until and unless you have any transaction, the accounting cycle will not start.
 It includes all the financial transactions like paying interest or receiving interest, revenue, or expenses.

 Once the transaction takes place, it is important to record it.
 So the next step in the accounting cycle is to record the transaction in the journal of the company in sequential order.
 Debiting and crediting one or more accounts since debit and credit balance should be the same

 After doing the journal entries of the transaction, the accountant posts entries to an individual general ledger where one can summarize all the transactions related to that account.
 These general ledgers are graphically represented in T accounts.